pterodragon/stm32_try/README.md

 6. Compile the code
     - under the project directory
         - $ `make`

+        This generates a .hex file and a .elf under the `build` directory which will be used later
-# Running and debugging the code
+# Flashing, running and debugging the code
 7. Flash the code into the chip
     - connect the development board to a PC using an A Male to micro B cable
-    - STM32CubeProgrammer
+    - First option: STM32CubeProgrammer
         - launch it
         - on the left dock click the second button (Erasing & Programming)
         - Under "Download" section select the file path to be the *.hex file generated under the \<project directory>/build